EV Charging Connector Sourcing Intelligence Report, 2030

 “What is the total cost associated with electric vehicle charging connector production?”

 The production of an EV charging connector includes multiple steps such as straightening of wires before being bundled and laser engraved cutting, and stripping the cables and wires to meet standards.
 Accessories, waterproof rings, and housing are then installed, compressed, and fixed.
 Finally, tail rings, clips, and tail housings are added.
-There are two main cost heads-capex and operational.
-Under capex cost, the main components are raw materials/ wires/ cables, machining/tooling/ laser equipment, mounting accessories, housing and packaging, and facilities.
+There are two main cost heads-CAPEX (Capital Expenditures) and OPEX (Operating Expenses).
+Under CAPEX cost, the main components are raw materials/ wires/ cables, machining/tooling/ laser equipment, mounting accessories, housing and packaging, and facilities.
 It includes mainly the materials related to the body, latch, and contact parts of the connector.
-Operational costs consist of energy, labor, SG&A expenses, tax, overheads, etc.
+Operational expenses costs consist of energy, labor, SG&A expenses, tax, and overheads.

 The cost to manufacture a wire or cable can in turn depend on several factors such as the type of metals used-steel or copper-type of wiring, size, and thickness.
 The major raw materials used are copper, aluminum, steel, thermoplastic polymers, or fiberglass.
-Hence, fluctuations in the prices of raw materials can significantly impact the total cost structure.
+Hence, fluctuations in the prices of raw materials can significantly impact the total cost structure and procurement.

 EV Charging Connector Manufacturing - Total Cost Structure